viraatdas/Yama/README.md

   <img src="assets/Yama.jpg" alt="Yama">
 </p>

 ***Yama** is the god of death in Hinduism, known as the judge of the departed.
-He embodies righteousness and moral order, enforcing the cosmic laws that govern life and death.*
+He is the righteosness and moral order guy, enforcing the cosmic laws that govern life and death.*

 ## Thoughts